mbbroberg/mbbroberg.github.io/content/garden/etymology-reveals-implicit-cognitive-framing.md

 ## Core Pattern

-Etymology reveals how abstract concepts are grounded in physical/embodied metaphors, exposing historical cognitive frames that continue to shape our thinking today.
+[learning:: Etymology reveals how abstract concepts are grounded in physical/embodied metaphors, exposing historical cognitive frames that continue to shape our thinking today.]

 ## Evidence & Examples